nileane/TangerineUI-for-Mastodon/README.md

 Follow these instructions if you wish to add Tangerine UI as an available theme for your users on your instance.
 This will also allow you to set Tangerine UI as the default theme for your instance, while still letting your users change back to any of Mastodon's default themes in their Appearance settings.

+1. **Check your Mastodon version**.
+For Tangerine UI to work properly, you need to make sure you're installing the right version for your Mastodon instance.
+Please check the [Compatibility](#compatibility) section in this document before you proceed.

-1. **Copy the files** from `mastodon/app/javascript/styles/` [in this repository](https://github.com/nileane/TangerineUI-for-Mastodon/tree/main/mastodon/app/javascript/styles/) to your Mastodon themes directory `app/javascript/styles/`:
+2. **Copy the files** from `mastodon/app/javascript/styles/` [in this repository](https://github.com/nileane/TangerineUI-for-Mastodon/tree/main/mastodon/app/javascript/styles/) to your Mastodon themes directory `app/javascript/styles/`:

 ```sh
 # Where $REPO is this repository, and $INSTALLDIR is your Mastodon installation.